-73. Were you able to conduct the minimum number of RANDOM STAFF interviews?
-YesNo 74.
-Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): Random staff were selected from all shift assignments.
-There were no barriers to completing the random interviews.
+74. Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): No text provided.
 Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the specialized staff duties.
 Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.
-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 24 76.
+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 21 76.
 Were you able to interview the Agency Head?
-Yes No 77.
-Were you able to interview the Warden/Facility Director/Superintendent or their designee?
-YesNo 78.
-Were you able to interview the PREA Coordinator? ● Yes ○ No 79.
+77. Were you able to interview the Warden/Facility Director/Superintendent or their designee? ● Yes ○ No 78.
+Were you able to interview the PREA Coordinator?
+YesNo 79.
 Were you able to interview the PREA Compliance Manager?
 Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF Agency contract administrator roles were interviewed as part of this audit from the list below: (select all that Intermediate or higher-level facility staff apply) responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and nonsecurity staff Intake staff
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this Agency contract administrator audit from the list below: (select all that apply) ■ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ■ Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff

-Other If "Other," provide additional specialized staff roles interviewed: Training, Mailroom 81.
-Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
-Yes No 82.
-Did you interview CONTRACTORS who may have contact with inmates/ residents/detainees in this facility?
-YesNo a.
-Enter the total number of CONTRACTORS who were interviewed: 11 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other 83.
-Provide any additional comments regarding selecting or interviewing specialized staff.
-There were no volunteers available during the onsite review.
+Other

+81. Did you interview VOLUNTEERS who may have contact with inmates/ Yes

+residents/detainees in this facility? ● No

+82. Did you interview CONTRACTORS who may have contact with inmates/ Yes

+residents/detainees in this facility? ○ No

+a.
+Enter the total number of 1

+CONTRACTORS who were interviewed:

+b.
+Select which specialized CONTRACTOR role(s) were interviewed as part of this Security/detention

+audit from the list below: (select all that Education/programming

+apply) ☐ Medical/dental

+Food service

+☐ Maintenance/construction

+Other

+83. Provide any additional comments regarding selecting or interviewing specialized staff.
+No text provided.